Toshiba shares jump; sources say auditor seen signing off on results

 However, PwC will give an "adverse" statement on the company's internal controls with Toshiba's results, due on Thursday, they said.

-Investors have feared an adverse statement could lead to a delisting of the 140-year-old company, complicating its ability to raise money for its cash-hungry memory-chip business and jeopardizing its competitiveness.
+Investors have feared an adverse statement could lead to a delisting of the 140-year-old company, complicating its ability to raise money for its cash-hungry memory-chip business and jeopardising its competitiveness.